mo-sari/6-workflow-controlling-and-job-execution/readme.md

 - cancelled() ==> true if the workflow has been cancelled

 When a continue-on-error step fails, the outcome is failure, but the final conclusion is success.

+we could just write the name of our artifact inside the reusable workflow, but that is not a reusable workflow anymore if we do so, so we have to provide it with inputs